Rowlhouse/PicaSim/README.md

 # PicaSim

+This contains the complete source, including dependencies, for PicaSim flight simulator: https://rowlhouse.co.uk/PicaSim/

+Note that in order to build it, you will need Marmalade SDK (and a functional licence), which you won't have!

+If you want/are able to port PicaSim to a different framework, then feel free to branch the project, but I suggest contacting me in case there are others wanting to do ths same.

+Danny Chapman - picasimulator@gmail.com

+# Licence

 PicaSim's licence only covers PicaSim source code and some of the data it uses.

 The third party packages and assets will have their own licences which need to be abided by.